-There are several reasons why I’ve written this short tribute, first because it’s about a remarkable woman named Jacqueline Novogratz, doing her best to help others in need.
+There are several reasons why I’ve written this as both a short article and a tribute.
+First because it’s not only about our remarkable friend Rosette Delacroix, and all the good she has done to help change the way we look at the world.
+It’s also about a woman named Jacqueline Novogratz, doing her best to help others in need.
 It is quite uplifting and filled with inspiration!
 Something we can all appreciate.
 It also has the most amazing synchronicity ever!
-Secondly, it just happens to tie in with our friend Rosette Delacroix and connecting them both by way of a simple sweater!
+Secondly, it just happens to connect and tie them both together by way of a simple sweater!

 Such wonderful people I’ve never met, but much like Rosette, I now know them as Nathalie, Lidy, Downtown Julie, Lola, Joanna, Andrejka, Lou and others.
 They’re all a small but regular and mighty group of contributors to Rosette’s blog.
 And it’s through their questions, comments and concerns that I have learned so much!
 Great Thanks to You All!

 Along with her entrepreneurial efforts aiding poverty, some of her other accomplishments include having lived with some of the most impoverished families in different parts of Africa.
-And helping so many survivors after the bloody geneocide in Ruwanda.
-She paid a special visit to Agnes, an inmate at Kigali’s Central Prison in Ruwanda.
-Agnes was accused of being a perpetrator of the geneocide.
-She had made incendiary speeches, urging Hutu men to kill the Ruwandan Tutsis and inciting women to encourage their husbands to work harder in their murderous acts.
+And helping so many survivors after the bloody genocide in Rwanda.
+She paid a special visit to Agnes, an inmate at Kigali’s Central Prison in Rwanda.
+Agnes was accused of being a perpetrator of the genocide.
+She had made incendiary speeches, urging Hutu men to kill the Rwandan Tutsis and inciting women to encourage their husbands to work harder in their murderous acts.
 Agnes, a born leader, serves as a reminder that power corrupts on an equal opportunity basis.
 She had traded her integrity for power.

 You can also watch this short clip of Jacqueline Novogratz describing her experiences: